 Immunoglobulins G (IgG) are the most common antibodies in our body, they are detectable after 15-20 days and are found in blood and other fluids.
 They provide protection against bacterial and viral infections and take time to form after infection or after administration of a vaccine.
 A positive IgG against SARS-Cov-2 would indicate that we have completed the last stage of a viral infection and that we are in the resolution phase.

 8- How long does it take to know the results?

-ELISA test results can take up to 2-4 business days and will be sent tou you by email.
+ELISA test results will be sent on Fridays from 8 p.m. and will be sent tou you by email.

 9- Should I combine an ELISA test with a PCR test?